GothenburgBitFactory/tw.org/content/docs/man/taskrc.5.md

 several ones containing just the relevant configuration data like colors, etc.

-There are two excellent uses of includes in your .taskrc, shown here:
+There are three excellent uses of includes in your .taskrc, shown here:

+        include default.theme
         include holidays.en-US.rc
         include dark-16.theme